The Forgotten Battle: Release

 A first trailer was released in November 2020.
 The film had a premiere in Vlissingen on 14 December 2020.
 It was originally scheduled for a theatrical release in the Netherlands a few days later, but it was postponed to 5 June 2021.
 EO broadcast the film on 24 December 2021 and it was streaming on Netflix as of 15 October 2021.
 The movie ranked in Netflix's all-time top 10 non-English language movies with 60.93 million hours watched in the first 28 days on the platform.

-The film finished in third place in the list of best visited films in the Netherlands in 2021 with just over 507,000 visitors.
-It was the best visited Dutch film on the list, with No Time to Die and Fast & Furious 9 in first and second place respectively.
+The film finished in third place in the list of most successful films in the Netherlands in 2021 with just over 507,000 tickets sold.
+It was the highest Dutch film on the list, with No Time to Die and Fast & Furious 9 in first and second place respectively.
 The film won the Platinum Film award for box office success.

 Reception

 Rotten Tomatoes reported an approval rating of 100% based on 8 reviews with an average score of 8.1/10.

-One reviewer said "Do not skip this one! [...]The Forgotten Battle is a tightly wound war film that works"; adding the film covers a World War II conflict "that did not make it to the mainstream conversation".
-The "Decider" review recommends the film, saying "The Forgotten Battle approaches the scope of a war epic in look and feel while keeping its focus on the disparate trio of individuals at its core, fated to meet in war."
+Arnav Srivastav of High on Films wrote "Do not skip this one! [...]The Forgotten Battle is a tightly wound war film that works"; adding the film covers a World War II conflict "that did not make it to the mainstream conversation".
+Johnny Loftus of Decider recommended the film, saying "The Forgotten Battle approaches the scope of a war epic in look and feel while keeping its focus on the disparate trio of individuals at its core, fated to meet in war."